Statcounter

 It felt damn good…most of the time.

 Thomas felt some regret about the life he’d been living and his daughter, Felicia, is probably his saving grace.
 A lifeboat of sorts.
-His new girlfriend was on his mind now too.
+His new girlfriend was on his mind now, too.
 He wondered if Chris had anyone in his life.

 Thomas stared at Chris from a careful distance before moving closer.
-He knelt next to Chris;
+He knelt next to Chris.

 He noticed that water was dripping on Chris’ head, even though the rain had stopped.
 Thomas looked up at the angel where he witnessed something that took away his breath; the water was coming from her eyes.
 “Tears??”
 Thomas whispered as a rush of adrenalin coursed through his body.

 “No fucking way!”
-He said to himself.
+He said to himself, trying to catch his breath.

-“Dear lord Jesus in heaven,” Thomas chanted quietly over and over, still trying to catch his breath.
+“...Dear lord Jesus in heaven,” Thomas chanted quietly, over and over, still trying to catch his breath.

 “Somebody fuckin’ with me,” he thought.
 He frantically looked around, searching for anyone, searching for an explanation.

 He’d heard spooky ghost stories all his life, naturally so, since New Orleans is known as the most haunted and supernatural city in America.
 His auntie was particularly spooked by folklore; she told many stories that had been passed down through generations.Thomas usually pacified her, but laughed it off in his mind.
+Not this time.

 Looking back to the angel, Thomas didn’t know whether to feel blessed or scared to death.
 He knew what he saw but tried his best, in his mind, to explain it away.

-“Somebody fuckin’ with me,” he again dismissed.
+“...Somebody fuckin’ with me,” he again dismissed.

-“Damn!”Thomas grimaced, waving his hands in front of his nose.
+“Damn!”
+Thomas grimaced, waving his hands in front of his nose.

-“What the fuck you have to eat boy?”
+“...What the fuck you have to eat, boy?
+Goddamn!”

 He deposited Chris on the bed, glad to have the dead weight off his shoulder and the smell away from his face.
 Sitting at the foot of the bed, Thomas watched as Chris slowly stirred to life.

-Chris babbled incoherently off and on as Thomas shook his head judgmentally.
+Chris babbled incoherently off and on as Thomas shook his head, judgmentally.
 He wondered how the hell Chris was alive.
-He also wondered why he was sitting here in the middle of the night with a total stranger in a dismal room behind a shop.
+He also wondered why he was sitting here, in the middle of the night, with a total stranger in a dismal room behind a shop.
 But, for some reason, Thomas couldn‘t leave.

 He passed the time watching television while Chris slept.
 Only interrupted from time to time by Chris’ incoherent mumbles.

-“A fuckin’ girl?
+“...A fuckin’ girl?
 That’s what this is about?”
 Thomas mumbled under his breath, turning to look at Chris‘unconscious body.

 As Thomas scanned one of Chris’ letters he laughed.

-“Who the fuck are you?”
+“...Who the fuck are you?”
 Chris demanded.

-“I’m the guy who saved your dumb ass outside last night,” Thomas replied, as though a thank you should be the FIRST words out of Chris’ mouth.
+“I’m the guy who saved your fuckin' dumb ass outside last night,” Thomas replied, as though a thank you should be the FIRST words out of Chris’ mouth.

-Still disoriented, Chris anxiously begged;
+Still deliriously disoriented, Chris anxiously begged;

-“You took a whole bunch of this shit, “Thomas waved an empty prescription bottle in the air.
+“You took a whole bunch of this shit," Thomas waved an empty prescription bottle in the air.

-“And from the smell of things you had about a gallon of cheap ass booze.
-My boys were about to take a piece outta ya’ dumb ass sleepin’ in the streets like you was.
-You damn lucky I was wit em’ and that I was in a good mood boy,” Thomas continued to lecture as Chris desperately tried to regain his bearings.
+“...And, from the smell of things, you had about a gallon of cheap ass booze.
+My boys were about to take a piece outta ya’ dumb ass, sleepin’ in the streets like you was.
+You damn lucky I was wit' em’ and that I was in a good mood, boy,” Thomas continued to lecture as Chris desperately tried to regain his bearings.

 “You gonna walk me home??”
-Thomas laughed.
-“What, you think this is a date boy?Just so ya’ know, I didn’t slip you a date rape drug.”
+Thomas laughed. “...What, you think this is, a DATE, boy?
+Just so ya’ know, I didn’t slip you a date rape drug.”

 “No!”
-Chris snapped.
-“I just don’t wanna sit here right now Goddammit!”
+Chris snapped. “...I just don’t wanna sit here right now, Goddammit!”

 Chris and Thomas wandered down the street as Chris pried Thomas about what had happened.
 Thomas wondered in the back of his mind about what he’d seen above the gate; he didn’t dare tell Chris.

-Chris extended his hand, “Thank you.
-I’m Christopher Barrow…call me Chris though.”
+Chris extended his hand, “...Thank you.
+I’m Christopher, Barrow…call me Chris, though.”

 “Ok,” Chris sheepishly replied.

 Chris slowly turned and headed for the street.
 Thomas reached the front door where he stopped, studying Chris as he walked away.
-Chris clearly struggled with one foot carefully in front of the other.
+Chris clearly struggled with one foot, carefully in front of the other.

-“Hey!”
+“...Hey, motherfucker!”
 Thomas yelled to Chris.

-Chris stopped and looked back at Thomas.
-“Yeah?”
+Chris stopped and looked back at Thomas. “...Yeah?”

 Chris smiled before turning to walk away.